 On top of holiday shopping this year?
 Prepared shoppers likely have a long list of what to buy, but stocking stuffers are often forgotten until the last minute, when useless items -- often marked-up for just this reason -- are grabbed in the checkout line out of desperation.
-Don't make that money-wasting mistake this year.
-Here's a list of stocking stuffer ideas that may not be as fun as a Sky Viper drone but won't trash the budget or end up in the trash.
+Don't end up with gifts no one really wants by making that money-wasting mistake.
+Here's a list of stocking stuffer ideas that may not be as fun as a Holy Stone Predator Drone but won't trash the budget or end up in the trash.

 Everyone needs a toothbrush, and electric versions that bring oral hygiene to the next level can be found for a range of prices.
 Some cost $10 or less on Amazon.
-Even kids might get excited about a toothbrush if it has cartoon characters on it, like a Teenage Mutant Ninja Turtles version from Colgate ($5.50 for Amazon Prime members).
+Even kids might get excited about a toothbrush if it has cartoon characters on it, like a Trolls version from Colgate ($5 for Amazon Prime members).
 For someone who already has an electric toothbrush, consider stuffing a stocking with the correct model of replacement heads.

 Most everyone has some sort of protection on their mobile devices already, but swapping cases can be like switching eyeglasses or nail colors -- a fun way to accessorize.
-One of Cheapism's top picks among cheap iPhone cases is the Incipio NGP, starting at $9 on Amazon in six color options for the new iPhone 7.
-Cases for older models are available too.
+One of Cheapism's top picks among cheap iPhone cases is the Incipio NGP, starting at $13 on Amazon in several color options for the new iPhone 8.
+Cases for older models are available, too.

-A movie pass to a nearby theater chain is another good gift to buy in bulk from a warehouse club such as BJ's Wholesale Club, where members can get a two-pack of AMC "black" movie tickets (they're good anytime and never expire) plus a $10 concessions gift card for $31.
-Buying directly from AMC costs $28, but that doesn't include the $10 to blow at the concessions stand.
+A movie pass to a nearby theater chain is another good gift to buy in bulk from a warehouse club such as Sam's Club, where members can get a two-pack of AMC "black" movie tickets (they're good anytime and never expire) for $21.48.
 The ticketing site Fandango charges a $2 fee to send a physical gift card (and some "convenience" fees may follow), but a printout of the fee-free email version also fits nicely in a stocking.

 In many parts of the country, winter arrives in force in December.
 Gloves, hats, and ear warmers are much appreciated in freezing temperatures.
-Grab a three-pack of toddler gloves ($5 at Target) so little kids have spares, just in case.
+Grab a three-pack of toddler gloves ($5 at Bed Bath & Beyond) so little kids have spares, just in case.
 Thin, air-activated hand-warming packs (there are foot-warmers, too) are cheap to buy in bulk and divide into individual stockings.
-A 24-pack is $10 at Bass Pro Shops.
+A 24-pack is $8 at Bass Pro Shops.